Skip to main content

 Warnings

-Skyrizi affects your immune system and you may get infections more easily.
-Call your doctor right away if you have signs of infection such as: fever, chills, sweats, muscle aches, skin sores, stomach pain, diarrhea, burning when you urinate, weight loss, cough, shortness of breath, or a cough with red or pink mucus.
+Skyrizi affects your immune system and you may get infections more easily, they may be serious and even Call your doctor right away if you have signs of infection such as: fever, chills, sweats, muscle aches, skin sores, stomach pain, diarrhea, burning when you urinate, weight loss, cough, shortness of breath, or a cough with red or pink mucus.

-This medicine should not be used if you are allergic risankizumab-rzaa or any of the ingredients in this medicine.
-For a full list of ingredients click on this link Ingredients
+This medicine should not be used if you are allergic risankizumab-rzaa, Skyrizi, or any of the ingredients in this medicine.
+See below for a full list of ingredients.

 Before taking this medicine

-To make sure Skyrizi is safe for you, tell your doctor if you:
+To make sure this medicine is safe for you, tell your doctor if you:

 This medicine is not approved for use by anyone younger than 18 years old.